USS Ponce (LPD-15): Afloat Forward Staging Base, Interim (AFSB-I)

 The ship served in the Persian Gulf as the Pentagon's first floating staging base for military operations or humanitarian assistance.
 It was later reported that, despite the capability to do so, Ponce would not be a mothership for special operations, but rather a "lilypad" for MH-53E helicopters in a mine-clearance role, as well as for patrol and mine-clearance craft.
 As Admiral John Harvey stated, "The topic was a hot one, and people read these [documents] we generate very closely.
 I think they put two and two together and got 22."

 On 1 June 2012, Ponce, in her new role as AFSB, deployed to the Fifth Fleet area in the Middle East, and on 22 June 2012 she passed through the Suez Canal on her way to Bahrain, arriving there on 5 July.
 She then participated in International Mine Countermeasures Exercise 2012 (IMCMEX 2012) between 16 and 27 September 2012, demonstrating the capabilities her "stop-gap" role was intended to fill.

 On 29 October 2012, Ponce rescued seven Bahraini fishermen whose vessel was foundering in a hailstorm.

 In 2013, Ponce functioned as the operational center and HQ for the International Mine Countermeasures Exercise in the Persian Gulf, using the berthing designed for transporting marines in order to function as a floating "hotel" for the operation.

 In October 2016, Ponce was subjected to missile fire ostensibly launched from Yemen by Houthi rebels.

 In August 2017, Ponce was replaced in the AFSB role by Lewis B. Puller (ESB-3), and in mid-2017, both ships briefly operated together.
 With the role of AFSB permanently taken over, the ship returned to port at Norfolk, Virginia on 27 September 2017.

 Laser weapon tests

-Ponce became the testbed platform for the Laser Weapon System (LaWS), with installation of a prototype weapon system for field testing in August 2014.
+Ponce became the testbed platform for the AN/SEQ-3 Laser Weapon System (LaWS), with installation of a prototype weapon system for field testing in August 2014.
 In December 2014 the Navy reported the LaWS system worked perfectly, and that the commander of Ponce was authorized to use the system as a defensive weapon.
-On 9 December 2014, the Navy released video footage of the LaWS in operation, and while the operating power is unknown, it is estimated to be in the range of 15–50 kW for engaging drones, small aircraft and high-speed boats.
+On 9 December 2014, the Navy released video footage of the LaWS in operation, and while the operating power is unknown, it is estimated to be in the range of 15–50 Kilowatt (kW) for engaging drones, small aircraft and high-speed boats.

 Ponce was deployed to the Persian Gulf with the laser in late August 2014, and the LaWS remained in use until 2017; at which point, Ponce was decommissioned and the LaWS was moved to USS Portland (LPD-27).